 She tilts her head to one side and considers the question.
 “That is okay.
 You are horrid.”
 A smile curves the corner of her lips.
 “I think I can stand you if I try.”
 She takes an impossibly deep breath, her shoulders slumping with the exhale.
 Better.
 “What do you want to talk about?”

 Really, it was amazing how fast they reach in the living room, and isn’t it astonishing how smoothly he evicts one of the teen-aged Circus girls from the one decent chair as if he had a crowbar–and then they’re both sitting in it, flopped down side by side in the wide seat, which isn’t quite wide enough for two, but they manage.
 She tries to sit primly next to him, but it’s nearly impossible, with those meaty legs of his taking up all the space, and her woman’s hips arguing about getting enough of their own space.
-Grace tries not to stare.
+She tries not to stare.
 What does he do with those thighs?

 Lucas interrupts her train of thought by trotting up to her, plopping his tennie shoes in her lap, and giggling as he wiggles his bare toes.
 “Hi, Mama.
 We’re taking a potty break.
 Aren’t Mr. Gerritson’s stories great?”

 “Yup, they sure are.”
 Claudia holds up his shoes.
 “Why are these off your feet?”

 “Too bad.
 Put them back on, please.”
 Broken glass, leftover nails, there are a million things, and she hands the shoes back to him.
 He slumps, but drops on the floor and starts to pull his socks back on, whining a bit

 Grace laughs.
 “Sorry, dude, not today.
 The tennies stay on.”
 She watches him tie his shoes.
 “Good job.”

 He grins at her, then looks at Hal sideways, from under his bangs.